h3xmor/ChatUnderName/README.md

 # ChatUnderName
-This Plugin Allows You to See Last Players Message under his Nametag
+This Plugin Allows You to See Last Players Message under his Nametag whit purechat support

 feel Free to Tell Me the bugs and errors